NWIsite/neighborhoodworks.org/posts/more-about-us.md

 ---

 A Not-For-Profit organization.
-Help Neighborhood Works, Inc. strengthen communities with quality affordable housing by donating to Neighborhood Works, Inc. via the secure link below at Georgia Gives.
+Help Neighborhood Works, Inc. strengthen communities with quality affordable housing by donating to Neighborhood Works, Inc. via the secure link above at Georgia Gives.

-Donate via Georgia Gives [here](https://gagives.org/organization/Neighborhood-Works).

 ## What We Do: